 - back up shoes A lot of locations are off the beaten path in grassy fields or pastures with manure or critters, so wearing a good sturdy pair of walking shoes or boots is a good idea.
 You can change into your fancy shoes once we get there.

 - make up or hair brush/accessories Ladies: bring to the session touch ups for lip gloss, blush & some powder.
-Bobby pins or hair ties or headbands are also a good thing to have on hand especially if it's expected to be breezy during your session.
 I always recommend wearing slightly more make up than usual and be sure to really define your eyelashes.
 Fellas: a comb or lotion for dry hands is about all you'll need besides items that coordinate with your outfit (hat, belt, tie, watch, etc).

-- bug spray I am starting to carry this with me at all times, summer evening sessions in remote areas or near water are a prime time for mosquitoes or other creepy crawlies!
+- bug spray I am starting to carry this with me at all times during summer evening sessions in remote areas or near water as this can be prime time for mosquitoes or other creepy crawlies!

-- any prop or special item you'd like to incorporate (we usually discuss this before hand), but includes sports equipment, musical instrument, books, hat, flower or car or truck, yes that's right. ;-)
+- any prop or special item you'd like to incorporate (we usually discuss this before hand), but includes sports equipment, musical instrument, books, hats, flowers, pets or car/truck.

 Other things to consider: